-The Master of Science in Landscape Architecture (MS in LA) is a 2-year program that provides enhanced professional/scientific expertise to individuals who hold a professionally-accredited degree in Landscape Architecture or Architecture.
+The Master of Science in Landscape Architecture (M.S. in L.A.) is a two-year program that provides enhanced professional/scientific expertise to individuals who hold a professionally-accredited degree in Landscape Architecture or Architecture.
 It's a great opportunity for those who seek to gain research skills, whether for professional practice or as preparation for success in academic positions.

-This research-focused degree lets you work with outstanding faculty across Penn State on a targeted research agenda that may range from Landscape Performance Assessment to Built Environment and Active Living to Integrative Conservation—you and your advisor craft a tailored curricular path to suit your goals.
+This research-focused degree lets you work with outstanding faculty across Penn State on a targeted research agenda that may range from landscape performance assessment to built environment and active living to integrative conservation – you and your adviser craft a tailored curricular path to suit your goals.

 Research Centers and Initiatives